sradc/SmallPebble/README.md

 - It's easy to add new SmallPebble functions.
 - GPU, if use CuPy.

-Graphs are built implicitely via Python objects referencing Python objects.
+Graphs are built implicitly via Python objects referencing Python objects.
 The only real step taken towards improving performance is to use NumPy/CuPy.

 **Should I use this?**